noxstyle/c5_mainio_minco/README.md

 * MINCO_CLIENT_CACHE: Determines whether to tell the client browser to cache the resources, defaults to true
 * MINCO_MINIFY_HTML: Determines whether the output HTML is wanted to be minified, defaults to false
 * MINCO_MINIFY_INLINE: Determines whether the inline js/css in minco blocks is wanted to be minified, defaults to true
+* MINICO_REPLACE_CSS_IMG_PATHS: Changes all css url() paths to relative paths to your C5 root, enable this if you're having problems with images